LordKelvin144/LatentDiffusion/README.md

 <img alt="Image of generated MNIST digits" width=1000 src="example_results/generated_mnist.jpg">

-Sample outputs from a simple DDPM trained on MNIST
+Sample outputs from a simple DDPM trained on MNIST.

 ## Overview
 The basic training pipeline consists in the following steps

 1. **Train an autoencoder** whose task is to compress the image data into a lower-dimensional latent space.
-This uses a combination of an l2 reconstruction loss, a KL-divergence regularization (like a Variational Auto-Encoder) to maintain a standard scaling of the latent space, and a GAN-based loss using a patch-based discriminator to promote high image fidelity.
+My implementation follows the VAE formulation in the latent diffusion paper.
+It uses an l2 reconstruction loss, a VAE-type regularization and a GAN-type loss to improve image fidelity.
+The latter uses a patch-based discriminator which is trained adversarily.
-2. **Construct a dataset of encoded images.** To save time thile training the denoiser, a dataset of encoded versions of all images in the dataset is cached to disk.
-This saves inference time needed to do the encoding at the expense of higher disk usage.
+2. **Construct a dataset of encoded images.** To save time while training the denoiser, a dataset of encoded versions of all images in the dataset is cached to disk.
+This speeds up training as the inference required for encoding is replaced with reading the cached encoding, which is generally much faster.
+However, this comes at the cost of higher disk usage.
 3. **Train a denoiser** to do epsilon-prediction in the latent space.

 At generation time the process is

-1. Sample latent noise from a standard normal distribution
+1. Sample latent noise from a standard normal distribution.
-2. Do DDPM sampling with the denoiser to reconstruct a latent code corresponding to a realistic image
+2. Do DDPM sampling with the denoiser to reconstruct a latent code corresponding to a realistic image.
 3. Decode the latent representation into an image.

 ## Running